 This is a new interface that allows you to seamlessly integrate the features of Lightroom mobile on desktop, mobile, and web apps.
-One notable feature of Lightroom CC is cloud-based storage of your photos, so that you can access them anytime and anywhere.
+One notable feature of Lightroom (CC) is cloud-based storage of your photos and presets, so that you can access them anytime and anywhere.

 For those of you who go back and forth between Photoshop and Lightroom, transitioning from one software to the other just got streamlined.
 Click here for more information.

-While the New Lightroom CC is both innovative and easy-to-use, Lightroom Classic remains a stronger software program for editing photos.
-We continue to recommend working with your desktop version of Lightroom (Lightroom Classic) for the best results.
+While the New Lightroom (CC) is both innovative and easy-to-use, Lightroom Classic remains a stronger software program for editing photos.
+We continue to recommend working with your desktop-only version of Lightroom (Lightroom Classic) for the best results.